What Your Biggest New Year's Resolution Should Be

 2. You may need to look for a job and your network can help you.
 Networking remains the primary way that people find work.
 That network can be built on LinkedIn or offline but you need a network of willing people to draw upon should you decide (or your firm decides) that need to look for work.

 3. Having a great network allows you to demythologize successful people.
-It is common for people to hold up people with certain levels of success, fame and celebrity as better than they are.
+It is common for people to hold up people with certain levels of success, fame, and celebrity as better than they are.
 In fact, these are people who are human beings with many of the same failings as you.
-Once you see them as being human beings, rather than “your betters” you will see personal growth in yourself that is remarable.
+Once you see them as being human beings, rather than “your betters” you will see personal growth in yourself that is remarkable.

 5. Networking can be a place where you let your guard down and ask questions that may seem “unconventional.”
-Networking offers the opportunity to ask the questions you are afraid to ask your wife, husband, partner, friends, colleagues and boss because you don’t want to look bad.
+Networking offers the opportunity to ask the questions you are afraid to ask your wife, husband, partner, friends, colleagues, and boss because you don’t want to look bad.

 There are many more reasons to network that may be unique to you and your needs and circumstances.